-Disability pension: 30% of the insured's average monthly earnings in the first 15 years of coverage is paid.
-The pension is increased by 2% of average monthly earnings for each 12-month period of coverage exceeding 180 months, up to 80% of the insured's earnings (wage increases above 10% a year during the last 10 years are not counted).
+Disability pension: The pension is 30% of the insured's average monthly earnings in the first 15 years of coverage plus 2% of average monthly earnings for each 12-month period of coverage exceeding 180 months.
 For each year the pension is awarded before the insured reaches age 60, the insured is credited with a six-month coverage period.